seagle0128/doom-modeline/README.md

    (setq inhibit-compacting-font-caches t)
    ```

-1. A ridiculous path is displayed on mode-line while visiting a symbolink.
+1. A ridiculous path is displayed on the mode-line while visiting a symbolink.

     It's the default behaviors of Vanilla Emacs.
 If you want to display the real
     names, please put this into your init file.